sister-software/keywork/docs/license/index.md

 ---
-title: Licensing Overview
+sidebar_title: Licensing Overview
-sidebar_title: Overview
+title: Overview
 sidebar_position: 0
 ---

 import { PopupButton } from '@typeform/embed-react'

-# Licensing
+# Licensing Overview

 Whether your business runs on Cloudflare Workers, or Deno Deploy, building web apps is made faster and easier with **Keywork.**

-A **commercial license** grants you full ownership and control over your products, and saves you from having to conform to our open-source requirements and restrictions.
+A [**commercial license**](/license/commercial) grants you full ownership and control over your products, and saves you from having to conform to our open-source requirements and restrictions.

 When you purchase a commercial license, you'll also have direct contact with the engineers who built Keywork.